DrawZeroPoint/hope/README.md

 <img src="illustration.png" width="800" alt="HoPE" />
 </div>

 **Horizontal Plane Extractor** (or **HoPE** for short) is a ROS package for extracting horizontal planes given point cloud input.
 The planes can be for example the ground or a tabletop surface, with which robotic tasks such as navigation or manipulation can be performed with ease.

 ## Installation
-This package requests following dependences:
+This package requests following dependencies:
 * ROS (tested on both Indigo and Kinetic)
 * PCL 1.7
 * OpenCV (tested on 2.4 and 3.3)